Citalopram Oral SolutionPronunciation

 The concomitant use of citalopram with MAOIs intended to treat psychiatric disorders is contraindicated.
 Citalopram should also not be started in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
 All reports with methylene blue that provided information on the route of administration involved intravenous administration in the dose range of 1 mg/kg to 8 mg/kg.
 No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection) or at lower doses.
 There may be circumstances when it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking citalopram.
 Citalopram should be discontinued before initiating treatment with the MAOI (see CONTRAINDICATIONS and DOSAGE AND ADMINISTRATION).

-If concomitant use of citalopram with other serotonergic drugs including, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, buspirone, trytophan, amphetamines, and St. John’s Wort is clinically warranted, patients should be made aware of a potential increased risk for serotonin syndrome particularly during treatment initiation and dose increases.
+If concomitant use of citalopram with other serotonergic drugs including, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, buspirone, amphetamines tryptophan, and St. John’s Wort is clinically warranted, patients should be made aware of a potential increased risk for serotonin syndrome particularly during treatment initiation and dose increases.

 Treatment with citalopram and any concomitant serotonergic agents should be discontinued immediately if the above events occur and supportive symptomatic treatment should be initiated.

-The pupillary dilation that occurs following use of many antidepressant drugs including Citalopram Oral Solution may trigger an angle closure attack in a patient with anatomically narrow angles who does not have a patent iridectomy.
+The pupillary dilation that occurs following use of many antidepressant drugs including Citalopram Oral Solution, USP may trigger an angle closure attack in a patient with anatomically narrow angles who does not have a patent iridectomy.

 Discontinuation of Treatment with Citalopram